marksauter/markus-ninja-gatsby/content/blog/hello-world/index.md

 This is my first post on my new blog!

-Shout out to [Gatsby](https://www.gatsbyjs.org) for their awesome Javscript Framework.
+Shout out to [Gatsby](https://www.gatsbyjs.org) for their awesome Javascript Framework.